bilal77511/yolov5-hand-gesture-car-game-control/README.md

 # Documentation

-This project utilizes YOLOv5, a state-of-the-art real-time object detection system, for controlling a car in a game using hand gestures.
-The YOLOv5 model is trained on custom data, ensuring accurate and reliable detection of hand gestures for controlling the car movements.
+This project utilizes [YOLOv5](https://github.com/ultralytics/yolov5), a state-of-the-art real-time object detection system, for controlling a car in a game using hand gestures.
+The YOLOv5 model is trained on custom dataset for controlling the car movements.
 Below are the steps to install, run, and use the system:

 ## Install